schw4be/express-ts-btp-api/README.md

-Boilerplait for a SAP BTP nodejs API Server with express and Typescript
+# Boilerplait for a SAP BTP nodejs API Server with express and Typescript including authentication

+## Start Local Server (App Router and API Server)
+Use the Launchconfiguration `Launch API and App router (dev)`